-- Health Canada in the form of a contribution program. - Pallium Canada generates funds to support operations and R&D from Pallium Pocketbook sales and course registration fees.
+- Health Canada in the form of a contribution program. - Pallium Canada generates funds to support operations and R&D from Pallium Pocketbook sales and course registration fees. - An educational grant or in-kind resources from Boehringer Ingelheim.

 Host/ Presenter/Panelists: